AUSTIN, Texas – Suddenly, the "Keep Austin Weird" slogan doesn't feel so fun anymore.

 Last year in response, the GOP-controlled state Legislature approved one of the nation's toughest laws against so-called sanctuary cities, empowering state and local police to inquire about immigration status during routine interactions such as traffic stops.
 The law prompted the sheriff to change policies.

 Austin's economic surge has been anchored by a thriving tech sector featuring companies like Dell, Samsung and Apple.
-Facebook and Google also have offices here, and there's a chance Amazon's coveted HQ2 could being coming as well.
+Facebook and Google also have offices here, and there's a chance Amazon's coveted HQ2 could be coming as well.

 Ken Herman, an Austin American-Statesman columnist with a wickedly dry wit who has lived in the city since 1979 except for five years when he worked in Washington, puzzled over the question of why.